cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

     }
     ```

     This function returns a default genesis.
 This step is important if you start fresh.
-You do not begin with an "empty" genesis but one resulting from the upcoming genesis migration in this exercise.
+In your case, you do not begin with an "empty" genesis but with one resulting from the upcoming genesis migration in this exercise.

-With the structure set up it is time to add the code using these new elements.
+With the structure set up it is time to add the code using these new elements in normal operations.

 ## v2 player information helpers